roddar92/russian_soundex/README.md

 # Soundex for Russian
-Russian Phonetic algorithm based on Soundex.
+Russian, English and Finnish Phonetic algorithm based on Soundex.

 Package has both implemented phoneme transformation into letter-number sequence and similarity engine for comparison of Soundex sequences (based on Levenstein distance).